preller/PanGaia/README.md

 This code has been succesfully tested with Python 3.7 with both the [Jupyter notebook](https://jupyter.org/) and [Jupyter lab](https://jupyter.org/).

-To run locally this code clone this repository in your computer.
+To run locally this code open a terminarl and clone this repository in your computer.
 Then execute the following commands:

 ```python
 cd PanGaia